CosmicMind/Material/README.md

 ### CardView

-Right out of the box to a fully customized configuration, CardView always stands out.
+Right out of the box to a fully customizable configuration, CardView always stands out.
 Take a look at a few examples in action and find more in the Examples directory.

 ![MaterialKitCardView](http://www.materialkit.io/MK/MaterialKitCardView.gif)